TEMPLES & SHRINES 庙宇莊厳. 殿堂清静

 北美洲最早的华人庙宇铭文记录 - 加州 美利允市 北溪庙

 The setting up of places dedicated to traditional worship marked important milestones in the history of North American Chinese.
 The first such place was undoubtedly in San Francisco.
-Most writers (note 1) agree that the earliest temple was in present-day Chinatown: either a Kong Chow Association temple on Pine Street (recently moved to Stockton Street) or a temple dedicated to Tian Hou or Tin How on Waverly Place.
-Both are claimed to have existed since the 1840s or 1850s.
+Most writers (note 1) agree that the earliest temple was in present-day Chinatown: either a Kong Chow 岡州 (Gang Zhou) Association temple on Pine Street (recently moved to Stockton Street) or a temple dedicated to Tin How 天后 (Tian Hou) on Waverly Place.
+Both are claimed to have existed since the early 1850s.
 However, whether one accepts such claims depends on how one understands historical continuity.

 It is not enough to rely on secondary sources or oral tradition.
-It is also not enough just to cite primary sources which state that a temple dedicated to the same deity or sponsored by the same organization formerly existed in more or less the same spot as the present one, as is the case with both the Tian Hou and Kong Chow 岡州 temples.
+It is also not enough just to cite primary sources which state that a temple dedicated to the same deity or sponsored by the same organization formerly existed in the same area as the present one, as is the case with both the Tin How and Kong Chow temples.
 Think of the modern Druids, the country of Benin, or Abercrombie & Fitch stores: having the same name does not indicate essential continuity.
 Ideally, one wants to see continuous institutional records or an actual structure built for the original temple at the time of founding.
-As neither form of evidence is available in the case of San Francisco temples, partly due to the earthquake and fire of 1906, one must turn to another kind of proof: dated temple furnishings such as bells or drums, inscription boards, altar carvings, censers, hangings, and so forth.
-Such furnishings are normally moved when temples are rebuilt or relocated, and in post-earthquake San Francisco could easily have been salvaged in the hours or days between the last aftershocks and the time the temples were burned or torn down.
-When items of this kind bear the date of donation and the name of the temple or sponsoring institution, they constitute convincing evidence that the temple in question existed at that time in the past.
+As neither form of evidence is available in the case of the San Francisco temples, partly due to the earthquake and fire of 1906, one must turn to another kind of proof: dated temple furnishings such as bells or drums, inscription boards, altar carvings, censers, hangings, and so forth.
+As was the case in several smaller Californian cities, such furnishings were normally moved when temples are rebuilt or relocated.
+When furnishings bear the date of donation and the name of the temple or sponsoring institution, they constitute convincing evidence that the temple in question existed at that time in the past.

 The purpose of this article is to find the oldest surviving Chinese temple on this continent.
 Which temple has the earliest dated furnishings?
 Where and how old is it?

-The latter shares its earliest date with two other California temples, one in Oroville and one in Weaverville.
-Both possess several objects, including the inscribed board and ceramic censer shown here, with Tongzhi 13 dates.
+Three temples outside San Francisco are older.
+Oroville and Weaverville both have a number of objects, including the inscribed board and ceramic censer shown here, with 1874 -- Tongzhi 13 -- dates.
 It is not clear why that particular year was so popular for donating temple furnishings.
 Was 1874 an especially prosperous or propitious time for California Chinese?
 We do not know.

-Bell in Tian Hou temple, San Francisco, 1874 (Tongzhi 13th year), probably from Foshan near Guangzhou
+Bell in Tin How/Tian Hou temple, San Francisco, 1874 (Tongzhi 13th year), probably made in Foshan near Guangzhou for a "Three Gods Temple"

 三藩市